 Upon successful completion of the program, charges can be removed from the participant’s record.
 “A clean record is important,” notes Miles, “because charges can prevent someone from getting a job, a lease, or a mortgage.”

-In this month in which we celebrate Veterans Day, help us fight for even more veterans by supporting this critical program that serves those who have served us.
+Help us fight for even more veterans by supporting this critical program that serves those who have served us.

 The Veterans Treatment Court is a collaboration of Judge Halee Weinstein and Judge Thomas V. Miller III, and the District Court of Maryland, the Homeless Persons Representation Project, the State’s Attorney’s Office, the Office of the Public Defender, U.S. Department of Veterans Affairs, Maryland Department of Public Safety and Correctional Services, United Way of Central Maryland, and many other service providers.
 This project is supported by a grant from the Maryland Judiciary’s Office of Problem-Solving Courts.